-6.4.1 The viewing platform is approximately 39m from the nearest dwelling Holly Lodge to the north-east of the site, to the east includes a private track and a public footpath and fielded areas beyond, to the south beyond the existing stable block and ménage includes Home Farm Cottage and Park View Cottage, to the west includes woodland and beyond includes the M1.
+6.14 The lion platform is approximately 40m and the balcony is approximately 62m from the nearest dwelling Holly Lodge to the north-east of the site, to the east includes a private track and a public footpath and fielded areas beyond, to the south beyond the existing stable block and ménage includes Home Farm Cottage and Park View Cottage, to the west includes woodland and beyond includes the M1.
 Taking into account the distance of the viewing platform and balcony is from the nearest dwellings, and the relatively limited size of the additions to the enclosure, it is considered that the proposal will not result in any significant loss of amenity for residents of any neighbouring properties.

-6.5 Other Matters
+6.15 Other Matters

-- 6.5.1 Broxtowe Environmental Health have advised that the platform does not comply with the relevant legislation Workplace (Health, Safety and Welfare) Regulations 1992 and Building Regulations to be used for commercial purposes.
-The glass barrier on the platform, steps and handrail would not comply with the relevant regulations and would need to be modified if the platform were to be used as a commercial use by staff.
-However, the applicant has confirmed the site is not for commercial use and is for only personal use for feeding the wild cats.
-A Note to Applicant will be included to alert the applicant of the need to comply with any legislation outside the scope of planning legislation.
-In any case, a condition is included on the original planning permission 21/00023/FUL which restrict any visitors to the site. - 6.5.2 A number of concerns have been raised on the grounds of the suitability of the enclosure for the wild cats and on the appropriateness of the wild cats living in this location.
-The application site has permission for the keeping of wild cats, as approved in June 2020, and the wild cats in questioned are fully licensed.
-Therefore, any refusal on the grounds of the enclosure not being suitable or the location not being suitable could not be sustained at appeal. - 6.5.3 Planning permission 19/00243/FUL and 21/00023/FUL for the original enclosure and extension for the change of use of the land to allow for the keeping of wild cats is subject to a unilateral undertaking.
+- 6.16 Broxtowe Environmental Health have advised that the amended balcony structure complies with workplace safety requirements.
+The addition of a high-level mesh barrier and feeding hatch is acceptable in safety terms.
+The depth of the tread, the height of the riser on the steps, the height of the top rail of the steps and the barrier all complies with safety standards.
+The applicant has confirmed the site is not for commercial use and is for only personal use for feeding the wild cats.
+In any case, a condition is included on the original planning permission 21/00023/FUL which restrict any visitors to the site. - 6.17 Planning permission 19/00243/FUL and 21/00023/FUL for the original enclosure and extension for the change of use of the land to allow for the keeping of wild cats is subject to a unilateral undertaking.
 The applicant had previously undertaken to not use the wild cat enclosure for any other purpose other than that of keeping three wild cats.
-Further to this, on the death of or relocation to premises elsewhere of all the wild cats to cease the use of the wild cat enclosure. - 6.5.4 Should planning committee be minded to grant planning permission this would result in a new planning permission being granted and as such would be subject to a new unilateral undertaking under Section 106 of the Town and County Planning Act 1990.
-The applicant would commit to the following obligations:
+Further to this, on the death of or relocation to premises elsewhere of all the wild cats to cease the use of the wild cat enclosure. - 6.18 Should Planning Committee be minded to grant planning permission this would result in a new planning permission being granted and as such would be subject to a new unilateral undertaking under Section 106 of the Town and County Planning Act 1990.
+The applicant would commit to the following obligations: - Not to use the said Wild Cat Enclosure for any purpose other than the keeping of the five Wild Cats in possession of the owner at the time of the application. - On the death or relocation to premises elsewhere of all the Wild Cats to cease use of the Wild Cat Enclosure and to remove it within 3 months of the cessation of use. - 6.19 It should be noted that following planning enforcement investigation the number of wild cats has increased to 5 in total.
+This new unilateral undertaking therefore supersedes the previous legal undertaking by the applicant and regularises the fact that there are 5 wild cats on the site currently. - 6.20 The proposal is designed to support the welfare of the wild cats and is not intended to be used by visitors.
+The original planning permission

-- Not to use the said Wild Cat Enclosure for any purpose other than the keeping of the five Wild Cats in possession of the owner at the time of the application. - On the death or relocation to premises elsewhere of all the Wild Cats to cease use of the Wild Cat Enclosure and to remove it within 3 months of the cessation of use. - 6.5.5 It should be noted that following planning enforcement investigation the number of wild cats has increased to 5 in total.
-This new unilateral undertaking therefore supersedes the previous legal undertaking by the applicant and regularises the fact that there are 5 wild cats on the site currently. - 6.5.6 Concerns have been raised in relation to potential increased traffic and parking issues relating to the proposal.
-The proposal is designed to support the welfare of the wild cats and is not intended to be used by visitors.
-The original planning permission 21/00023/FUL included a restriction ensuring that there no general exhibition or viewing of the animals.
-Further to this, the applicant has confirmed that the site is not commercial use and no staff are employed, therefore limiting any potential increase in traffic or parking requirements.
-As such, it is considered that the proposed additions would not warrant refusal on highway safety grounds. - 6.5.7 The applicant has confirmed in writing that the hot tub will be removed from the balcony structure.
-Whilst it is understood that this may be a source of frustration to neighbouring properties it would appear that the hot tub would not require planning permission as it is a temporary structure.
+21/00023/FUL included a restriction ensuring that there no general exhibition or viewing of the animals.
+As such, it is considered that the proposed additions would not warrant refusal on highway safety grounds.